1mamute/dev-container-python/README.md

 # dev-container-python

-Personal container environment for python3 development.
+Personal container environment for python2 and python3 development.

+- Ubuntu 20.04 base image
+- Essentials packages
+- Creates a user (pydev as default) and add its to sudoers group
+- Python2, python2-pip and virtualenv
+- Python3, python3-pip and python3-venv

 Stop bloating your machine with packages and dependencies, code inside the Docker container!
 Everything is isolated, controlled, 100% customizable and it's reusable or disposable (if you want).